qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Pyramids Properties
 ===================

-Large resolution raster layers can slow navigation in QGIS.
-By creating lower resolution copies of the data (pyramids), performance can be considerably improved, as QGIS selects the most suitable resolution to use depending on the level of zoom.
+High resolution raster layers can slow navigation in QGIS.
+By creating lower resolution copies of the data (pyramids), performance can be considerably improved, as QGIS selects the most suitable resolution to use depending on the zoom level.

 You must have write access in the directory where the original data is stored to build pyramids.

-From the :guilabel:`Resolutions` list, select resolutions for which you want to create pyramid by clicking on them.
+From the :guilabel:`Resolutions` list, select resolutions at which you want to create pyramid levels by clicking on them.

 If you choose **Internal (if possible)** from the :guilabel:`Overview format` drop-down menu, QGIS tries to build pyramids internally.

 .. note::

    Please note that building pyramids may alter the original data file, and once created they cannot be removed.
-If you wish to preserve a 'non-pyramided' version of your raster, make a backup copy prior to building pyramids.
+   If you wish to preserve a 'non-pyramided' version of your raster, make a backup copy prior to pyramid building.

 If you choose **External** and **External (Erdas Imagine)** the pyramids will be created in a file next to the original raster with the same name and a :file:`.ovr` extension.

-Several :guilabel:`Resampling methods` can be used to calculate the pyramids:
+Several :guilabel:`Resampling methods` can be used for pyramid
+calculation:

 * Nearest Neighbour
 * Average